 Following the Civil War, the land that is now Prince William Forest Park was split among small landholders.
-The owners were family farmers, making only enough to survive.
-However, this area was greatly affected by the Industrial Revolution.
-One of these operations was the Greenwood Gold Mine.
+The owners were family farmers who only grew enough food to survive.
+However, there was mining in the area, and some gold was discovered and excavated from what was known as the Greenwood Gold Mine.

-Greenwood Gold Mine was located in the northwest corner of the park along Quantico Creek.
+Greenwood Gold Mine was located in the northwestern corner of the park near the headwaters of Quantico Creek.
 There are few records that tell of its operation.
-It was only open for several years before closing in 1885.
+Two vertical shafts were dug, and the mine was only open for a few years before being abandoned by 1907.

-Currently, there are remnants of buildings, though it is not known for what each was used.
-Two shafts and trenching can be seen at the site.
-Most of Virginia’s gold mines were depleted as early as the 1830s and 1840s.
-Virtually all investments in mining were made out West.
-A local historian said that as late as the Great Depression, locals found their way to the mine, but returned with only a small reward for their efforts.
+Currently, there are faint traces of buildings in the area, although it is not known for what they were used.
+Remnants of the two shafts and trenching can still be seen at the site.
+Most of Virginia’s gold mines were depleted as early as the mid to late 1800s, and virtually all major mining of gold happened in the western part of the United States.
+A local historian said that as late as the Great Depression, locals found their way to the mine, but returned with little to show for their efforts.